 The Manager also discloses in the Annual Report the aggregate value of the related party transactions entered during the relevant financial year as required under the Listing Manual and the Property Funds Appendix.
 See page 203 of this Annual Report for the disclosure.

 Role of the Audit Committee for Related Party Transactions

-All related party transactions must be reviewed by the AC and where applicable, approved by a majority of the AC to ensure compliance with the Manager's internal control system and with the relevant provisions of the Listing Manual as well as the Property Funds Appendix.
-The review will include the examination of the nature of the transactions and its supporting documents or such other data deemed necessary to the AC.
+All related party transactions must be reviewed by the ARC and where applicable, approved by a majority of the ARC to ensure compliance with the Manager's internal control system and with the relevant provisions of the Listing Manual as well as the Property Funds Appendix.
+The review will include the examination of the nature of the transactions and its supporting documents or such other data deemed necessary to the ARC.